 The primary source of feedback on how I’m doing in my process of being formed into being a more positive, thankful person like Jesus is what comes out of me when I go through stressful situations, being mistreated, and other trials.
 As James wrote, “Consider it a sheer gift, friends, when tests and challenges come at you from all sides.
 You know that under pressure, your faith-life is forced into the open and shows its true colors.
 So don’t try to get out of anything prematurely.
 Let it do its work so you become mature and well-developed, not deficient in any way.”
 (James 1:2-4, MSG)

-Imbedded in my illustration of using a VIM Plan for transformation is what I call the “Triangle of Soul Transformation.”
+The VIM Plan is way of applying the “Triangle of Soul Transformation.”
 God’s grace manifests to us through the Holy Spirit, the Word of God, Creation, and the Body of Christ as we interact with God in three primary ways:

 - Accept Trials and Trust Others to Grow.
 Accept your difficulties as learning opportunities.
 To help you learn share your struggles and hopes with friends and seek their feedback and prayer.
 Trials show us how we’re doing with our VIM Plan and any revisions we may need to make.

 It’s About Learning to Obey Jesus from your Heart